I have two middle schoolers in my house this summer! And I feel the need to create a summer reading challenge for these boys!

 It’s a wonderful ritual that we all adore.

-You can find these summer reading challenge books at your local library or purchase through the affiliate links provided for your convenience.
+You can find these summer reading challenge books of 2019 at your local library or purchase through the affiliate links provided for your convenience.

 And a special thanks to the Association for Library Service for the wonderful summer reading inspiration.